 Instructions

-- Add cauliflower and broth and bring to a boil.
-Turn head down to medium-low and simmer with the lid on for 20 minutes or until cauliflower is soft.
-Add spinach, parsley, lemon juice, cayenne, and Purée with an immersion blender until smooth (2-3 minutes usually).
-Add salt and pepper to taste and adjust other seasonings (cayenne and lemon) if desired.
+- Add spinach, parsley, lemon juice, cayenne, and purée with an immersion blender until smooth (2-3 minutes usually).
+Season with salt and pepper to taste and adjust other seasonings (cayenne and lemon) if desired.

 Nutrition